brummer10/nosuspend/README.md

 This program install a PolKit rule which allow active users to run `systemd-inhibit` with the UID 0/root flag without password.

+## why

+To allow users to avoid suspend or shutdown even on privileged level (e.g. root) when a running user process shouldn't be interrupted.
+In addition nosuspend provide bash completion for easily comand substitution.

 ## dependencies

 nosuspend needs the commandline tool `screen` to be installed